History of No Nut November

 Some women also complain about their partners’ lack of sexual interest throughout the month which can potentially destroy meaningful relationships.
 This only proves that a seemingly harmless internet fad can have major effects (positive and negative) on the way people live.

-How to win NNN and what to do after November
+How to win No Nut November and what happens after

 As a response to the challenge in November, Destroy Dick December emerged.
 The idea is to make up for the long month of abstinence but the challenge doesn’t get as much traction as most participants participate as a result of masturbation being a part of their general way of living.